Breakfast. Dubbed the most important meal of the day!

 Eggs are super versatile.
 Scramble some eggs with pesto, fresh chopped tomato, and dark leafy greens.
 Or poach and serve with leafy greens, sliced avocado, some fresh herbs, and smoked salmon.
 Add a drizzle of olive oil and a sprinkle of seeds or dukkah.
-Other recipes to try include our pink eggs or frittata.

 Last night’s leftovers

 We aren’t talking about the final slice of meat lovers pizza here!
 But if you don’t feel like ‘typical’ breakfast foods, enjoy last night’s healthy leftovers such as veggie soup, grilled chicken and veg, ‘Shepard’s’ pie, or another nutritious meal.
-Who says you can’t have dinner for breakfast?
+Who says you can’t have a nutritious dinner for breakfast?

 Be prepared and make breakfast in advance

 If you run short on time in the morning, either the night before or on a Sunday afternoon create breakfast in advance for you to grab ‘n’ go or to have prepared a base for a quick-to-assemble meal.
 Think:

 Pancakes or blinis made with buckwheat, almond or coconut flour

 Serve gently re-warmed or chilled, with fresh fruit, seeds, 100% nut butter, and/or plain yoghurt for a sweet take.
 For savoury, think with smoked fish, berries & ricotta, or (if you have an extra 10 minutes) leafy greens, asparagus, edamame, and poached eggs.

 Serve with fresh fruit, seeds, and plain yoghurt.